-Technology is all around us: websites, apps, smart devices and hardware.
+Technology is all around us: websites, apps, smart devices, and hardware.
 Without it, our world would be much different.
-Computer science and coding are becoming an integral part of the job landscape, but our future workers aren’t meeting the demand.
+Computer science and coding are becoming integral to the job landscape, but our future workers aren’t meeting the demand.
 According to Code.org, by 2020, an estimated one-million computer programming-related jobs will go unfulfilled.
 Even more glaring is that colleges and universities produce 30,000 computer science graduates every year.
 At that pace, it would take eight years to catch up to the current demand.

-SAM Labs is excited to release a free, fully-comprehensive ebook dedicated to helping administrators, educators and their teams build out a coding program aligned to district or school’s technology plans.
-This ebook is full of resources, tips and tricks and examples that will catapult planning phases forward.
+SAM Labs is excited to release a free, fully-comprehensive ebook dedicated to helping school administrators, educators, and their teams build out a STEAM strategy and coding program aligned to the district or school’s technology plans.
+This ebook is full of resources, tips, tricks, and examples that will catapult planning phases forward.

 Goals in any technology or curriculum plan are defined as specific intentions aligned to your program’s vision that don’t adhere to a timeline.

 These differ from objectives, which are usually task-focused and can be assigned to team members or departments and be tracked against metrics.

 An example goal for your coding program could look like:

 Goal 1: Integrate coding where appropriate to facilitate computational-thinking skills, communication skills and collaboration for students throughout the curriculum to improve student achievement and prepare them for post-secondary education or the future workforce.